digi-joho TOKYO TRAVEL Logo

 The vegetable garden in the park.
 There is also a glasshouse, herb garden as well as green space.

-A Good Rest Point for Cyclists
+A Good Rest Stop for Cyclists

 In 1912, the 3000 Goshiki Sakura in 12 varieties were given to Washington D.C. for friendship between Japan and the USA, which are now known as the cherry blossom on the Potomac River.
-The first Goshiki Sakura blossoms in the village were gone later due to the war and extensive urbanization, but the cherry trees were donated for recovery by Washinton D.C. in 1981.
-Those of 82 blossoms in 34 varieties have planted in the Toshi Nogyo-koen Park.
+The first Goshiki Sakura blossoms in the village were gone later due to the war and extensive urbanization, but the cherry trees were donated for recovery by Washington D.C. in 1981.
+Those of 82 blossoms in 34 varieties have been planted in the Toshi Nogyo-koen Park.

 Yaezakura